Board composition and succession policy

 7.1 On appointment, Directors will participate in a comprehensive and tailored induction programme and will acquire an understanding of the main areas of the Society's business activity through meetings with senior and middle managers.

 7.2 Performance reviews will be conducted at least once a year with all Directors.
 The Society Chair will review the effectiveness of the non-executive Directors.
 The Senior Independent Director will review the effectiveness of the Society Chair.
-Performance reviews for the Nationwide Leadership Team will be undertaken with the Chief Executive.
+Performance reviews for the Executive Committee will be undertaken by the Chief Executive Officer.

 7.3 As part of the review process, Directors will plan relevant development to support their future performance and contribution.
 Individual development opportunities for Directors will normally include external conferences, seminars, coaching and mentoring.
 Collective learning needs will be met through subject specific master classes and other leadership development events organised by the Society.
 Organisational learning will be facilitated through internal networking departmental visits, regular Board Updates and the annual Strategy Conference.

 7.4 Non-executive Directors should maintain sufficient contact with Society members to understand their issues and concerns and keep in touch with member opinion in whatever ways are most practical and efficient.
-This is likely to include attending the Annual General Meeting, taking part in Member TalkBacks and visiting branch offices.
+This is likely to include attending the Annual General Meeting, taking part in Member Engagement activities and visiting branch offices, call centres and admin centres.

 7.5 Development for identified key talent throughout the Society will also be supported to develop internal capability for succession.
 This provision will promote diversity and ensure that employees with potential have the opportunity to develop and progress through the corporate pipeline.